Understanding loss model calculations and differences from an EIA

 How to understand a loss model:

-Each loss model also includes a description of the approach at a high level followed by the time period of analysis and the total energy produced during the period.
-This is graphically displayed on the right as well.
-Our goal is to provide enough information that another individual understands the assumptions made and can validate if they agree, or disagree, with the approach.
+Each loss model analysis includes a high-level description of the approach.
+The loss analysis also includes a graph of the estimated energy loss and the total energy produced for the given time period of the loss.
+Our goal is to provide enough information so that everyone understands the assumptions made and can agree, or disagree, with the approach and loss estimates through their own validation process.

 For a full list of the loss models that WindESCo uses, please refer to our Glossary.